Computer & Device Security

 For each computer and service you use, you should have a specific password.
 Each password should be unique and unrelated to any of your other passwords.
 You should not write them down nor should you share them with anyone, even your family and close friends.
 Use combinations of letters and numbers that mean something to you to help in remembering them, but be sure not to use names, dates, and/or numbers such as addresses that are closely associated with you and your immediate family members.

-If there are multiple people using your computer, especially children, make sure they understand how to use the computer and internet safely.
+If there are multiple people using your computer and devices, especially children, make sure they understand how to use them, and the Internet safely.
 Setting boundaries and guidelines will help to protect your data.You may even consider creating separate user accounts if there are other people using your computer.
 Most operating systems give you the option of creating a different user account for each user, and you can set the amount of access and privileges for each account.
 You may also choose to have separate accounts for your work and personal purposes.

 Backup your data